July

 The angels and cross are made out of salt.

-After the Salt Cathedral we took a train car ride into the town to have lunch.
+the Salt Cathedral we took a train car ride into the town to have lunch.

 As we were driving to the cathedral this restaurant caught my eye.
 I was able to persuade Leo, our tour guide. to let us stop and eat lunch there.
 We admired the meat and fish cooking outside the restaurant over hot coals.

-We returned to the Fulbright Commission Offices to hear a lecture about Afro-Latinos in Mexico and Colombia by Renzo Devia – Director of AFROLATINOS a documentary series.
+to hear a lecture about Afro-Latinos in Mexico and Colombia by Renzo Devia – Director of AFROLATINOS a

 By the time we returned to the hotel I was spent.
 There's just not enough hours in the day!
 My Fed Ex box never arrived in the U.S. so I had to make some calls and figure it all out.
 I was tired and cranky so a few of us decided to stay in the hotel tonight and just relax.
 A glass of red wine, antipasto (it's an Italian restaurant ), French onion soup, and a bite of chocolate cake made me feel a lot better!